ci1xgk/Fellowship_Webpage/Merewether1-2.md

    | QVAR     | Time varying flow into domain       | Boundary identifier from data in the user supplied `.bdy` file     |

-A demontration of how to set up the `.bci` file for the Merewether case study is provided later in [_"Preparing the input data"_](https://www.seamlesswave.com/Merewether2.html).
+A demo of how to set up the `.bci` file for the Merewether case study is provided later in [_"Preparing the input data"_](https://www.seamlesswave.com/Merewether2.html).

 [back](/Merewether1.md)